pgeu/pgeu-system/docs/confreg/skinning.md

      : The actual text to write

      fontname
      : The font to use.
 This font must be registered in local_settings.py!
+When using the command line, these may be passed via one or multiple `--font` arguments.

      color
      : The color to use (defaults to *black*)